 Well I got over that anger thing.
-Yes, anger is an energy but for that very reason you want to use it as fuel and no more.
+Yes, cheap anger is an energy but for that very reason you want to use it as fuel and no more.
 Anger can never be an end in itself.
 Of course I’m often angry.
 I have no problem with anger.
 I don’t see it as a negative energy.
-All energies and emotions must be creative, that’s the cornerstone of the artist’s purpose and action.
+All energies and emotions must be creative, capsule that’s the cornerstone of the artist’s purpose and action.
 Turning emotion into vital force which in turns fuels creative work.
 When I exhaust myself writing, I don’t get tired, I become depressed.
 Which is to say, I exhaust my emotional energies, depression then being the emotional equivalent of physical or mental fatigue.

 But enough about me for a second.
 I’d like to say a few words about my authors here.
 They’re f*cking awesome, every single one of them.
 My authors are brave people, they’re unusual, spirited (each in their own way), massively creative and talented, and are taking a chance publishing with me and I find that absolutely incredible.
 I feel proud of all of them a bit like a mother would be proud of her offspring, except that I had nothing to do with any of them before this moment and have the luxury of being totally independent of their creative and life processes before and after Revenge Ink.
 Ironically I feel proud of them because they chose to publish with Revenge Ink.
 Sounds ridiculous and egotistical I know, but I’ll explain.
 One of them told me today he was proud to be associated with what I’m trying to do with Revenge Ink.
 Well, I’d like to say I’m proud to be associated with people like him and in fact all my authors (and readers).
 I’m proud I have been able to attract this kind of talent and the kind of people who have the same desire as me to provide a counterpoint to the big-guy publishers.
 The vision contained within Revenge Ink is not uniquely mine, I created Revenge Ink with the hope (and something of a gamble) that this vision would one day be recognized as being universal, that the desire to return to authentic, risky, truly open-ended Art and away from a constant obsession with totally predictable profit-based outcomes would be supported not only by authors but by readers as well.